neondatabase/website/content/docs/get-started-with-neon/connection-pooling.md

 3. Select the **Settings** tab.
 4. Select **General** from the navigation sidebar.
 5. Toggle **Enable pooling** to the on position.
+6. Click **Save**.

 ### Limitations

-PostgreSQL features such as prepared statements and [LISTEN](https://www.postgresql.org/docs/9.1/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) are not supported with connection pooling.
+PostgreSQL features such as prepared statements and [LISTEN](https://www.postgresql.org/docs/14/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/14/sql-notify.html) are not supported with connection pooling.
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section, in the [pgbouncer.org Features documentation](https://www.pgbouncer.org/features.html).